techierishi/The-Simplest-ACRA-PHP-SQL-Backend/MySQL/readme.md

 # MySQL

-This uses the normal MySQL(which is deprecated as of PHP 7).
+This uses the normal MySQL(which is deprecated as of PHP 5 and removed in PHP 7).